OpenNebula/docs/source/administration/virtualization/vcenterg.rst

    OpenNebula will create a special key at boot time and save it in /var/lib/one/.one/one_key.
 This key will be used as a private key to encrypt and decrypt all the passwords for all the vCenters that OpenNebula can access.
 Thus, the password shown in the OpenNebula host representing the vCenter is the original password encrypted with this special key.

+.. _vcenter_suffix_note:

 .. note::

    OpenNebula will add by default a "one-<vid>-" prefix to the name of the vCenter VMs it spawns, where <vid> is the id of the VM in OpenNebula.
 This value can be changed using a special attribute set in the vCenter cluster representation in OpenNebula, ie, the OpenNebula host.
-This attribute is called "VM_PREFIX", and will evaluate one variable, $i, to the id of the VM.
+This attribute is called "VM_PREFIX" (which can be set in the OpenNebula host template), and will evaluate one variable, $i, to the id of the VM.
 A value of "one-$i-" in that parameter would have the same behaviour as the default.

 .. _vcenter_resource_pool: